Generated at: 2026-05-16 10:19:12

 7. Improving Customer Experience Value

-By utilizing customer behavior data and feedback to provide personalized services and targeted advertising, companies can offer experiences that meet customer needs.
-Promoting a customer-centric approach strengthens uniqueness and competitiveness in the market.
+By utilizing customer behavior data and feedback to provide personalized services and targeted advertising, we can offer experiences that meet customer needs.
+Promoting a customer-centric approach strengthens our uniqueness and competitiveness in the market.

-Furthermore, achieving consistent customer touchpoints across multiple channels contributes to improving customer satisfaction and NPS.
+Furthermore, realizing consistent customer touchpoints across multiple channels contributes to improving customer satisfaction and NPS.

-By conducting strategy formulation and decision-making based on accurate data and analysis results, companies can promote information sharing across the entire organization and accelerate corporate activities.
-Continuous commitment to these practices brings significant value in terms of business efficiency and competitive strengthening.
+By conducting strategy formulation and decision-making based on accurate data and analysis results, we promote information sharing across the entire organization and accelerate corporate activities.
+Continuous engagement in these efforts brings significant value to business efficiency and competitiveness.

 Investments and Organizational Structures Required for Environment Development